Skip to content

 • Click on the link that says Metadata.

-• Find the Username and Backend ID:
+• Find the Backend ID:

 • allocation-name-user-name